-Alternate Path programs participating in the rating process will have the option of using a Great Start to Quality Approved Rater if they reach the on-site assessment step of the rating process.
+Alternate Path programs participating in the rating process may have the option of using a Great Start to Quality Approved Rater if they reach the on-site assessment step of the rating process.

 In order to be a Great Start to Quality Approved Rater you must have all of the following:

 - Appropriate training through HighScope in the Program Quality Assessment (Preschool, Infant-Toddler, Family Child Care).

 - Annual reliability testing as defined by HighScope in the appropriate Program Quality Assessment.